-At the beginning a user might think that the writing process is too rigid, due to the underlying generic structure, and this may be seen as a drawback.
-But he will rapidly change his mind after more practice because this potential rigidity turns to be a great advantage of our approach: it gives orientations to respect a programming methodology during the writing process and allows automatic and powerful processing (views, translation, etc.) that can be performed on the whole document or only on specific chosen elements of the underlied generic structure.
+In the beginning, a user might think that the writing process provided by the hypertext environment is too rigid, due to the underlying generic structure, and this may be seen as a drawback.
+But anyone will rapidly change his mind after more practice because this potential rigidity turns to be a great advantage of our approach: it gives orientations to respect a programming methodology during the entire writing process and allows automatic and powerful processing (views, translation,...) that can be performed on the whole document or only on specific chosen elements of the underlied generic structure.